Slevinski/slevinski.github.io/series/writing-and-representation/entries/plane-based-writing-and-script-typology/essay.md

 **Where SignWriting fits, and where existing writing-system categories strain**

-This paper is the typological anchor of *Writing and Representation in Sutton SignWriting*.
+This paper carries the typological claim for *Writing and Representation in Sutton SignWriting*: SignWriting requires writing-system analysis to ask not only what writing represents, but how the primary written unit is organized for reading.

-It follows *The Shape of Writing* and prepares the ground for *Perspective and Authored Space*.

-The earlier foundations paper makes a broad public claim:

-> writing does not have to be linear

-This paper asks the next, more technical writing-systems question:

-> if writing does not have to be linear, how should a plane-based signed writing system be placed in script typology?

-The answer is not that existing typologies are useless.

 The signed writing system considered here is Sutton SignWriting.
+It is a strong case of plane-based writing because writers select symbols and compose them spatially inside a written sign.

-Existing typologies are useful.
+Existing typologies remain useful.
 They give the field important vocabulary for alphabetic, syllabic, morphographic, featural, notational, and mixed systems.

-But SignWriting exposes a limit in the usual question.
+SignWriting exposes a limit in the usual question because much of its written structure appears inside a composed spatial unit rather than only in a line of ordered marks.

-Typologies often ask what linguistic unit a written mark represents.

-SignWriting also forces a second question:

-> how is the primary written unit organized for reading?

-That second question is the center of this paper.
+The central question is therefore:

+> if writing does not have to be linear, how should a plane-based signed writing system be placed in script typology?

 ## The typology problem